bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 It's always a good idea to have a `.gitignore` file that excludes things like `__pycache__` from being included in the repo.

+Lint is a program that checks your code for potential errors.
+Python is a bit tricky to set up, so if you need help, message me and we'll get a zoom going.

 The first pass of going through your class, going from top to bottom, here are some thoughts.

 add_vertex